Mar1aSE/Marios-Matching-Cards/README.md

 ## Getting Started:
-Link to my game: https://mar1ase.github.io/Marios-Matching-Cards/ you can restart the game by refreshing the screen or by pressing the restart button.
+Link to my game: https://mar1ase.github.io/Marios-Matching-Cards/

+You can restart the game by refreshing the screen or by pressing the restart button.

 ## Next Steps:
 Adding sound to the game to give it that mario theme feel.